ubirch/ubirch-client-go/README.md

 2. via [HTTP request](#identity-registration)

 If identity registration via HTTP requests is desired, a static authentication token must be set in the configuration.
-This token is necessary to authenticate requests against the identity registration endpoint.
+This token is necessary to authenticate requests against the identity registration endpoint, as well as the endpoints for CSR creation and key status updates (de-/re-activation).
+If the token is not present in the configuration, these endpoints will not be exposed.

 - json: